 - Mail your ballot.
 Ballots that are mailed must have a postmark no later than the Monday before the election.
 Check with your local post office for their hours of operation.
 Do not wait until the last minute.
 If you mail your ballot the day before Election Day take it to the counter at the Post Office to ensure you receive the correct stamped postmark date.
 Make sure your vote counts!

 - Bring your voted ballot in the sealed, signed envelope to the Vineyard City office building located at 125 S. Main Street during office hours.
+There is a curbside ballot drop box at the south end of the parking lot available 24/7 until 8:00 PM on Election Day.
 You can also take your ballot to any service center listed on the Utah County website.

 DO NOT MAIL YOUR BALLOT!

-- Bring your voted, signed and sealed ballot to the voter service center at 125 South Main Street, Vineyard between 7:00 AM and 8:00 PM.
+- Bring your voted, signed and sealed ballot to the voter service center at 125 South Main Street, Vineyard between 7:00 AM and 8:00 PM. you can drop it in the curbside ballot drop box until 8:00 PM.
 You can also go to any service center listed on the Utah County website.

 Can I pick up a ballot for my neighbor, child, or parent?